-Signatories shall provide USACE with updated contact information as it becomes available, and revisions to this Table will be made without an amendment to this Agreement.
-This Table will be updated annually by USACE and included in the Annual Report.
+Signatories shall provide USACE with updated contact information as it becomes available, and revisions to this Appendix B will be made without an amendment to this Agreement.
+This Appendix B will be updated annually by USACE and included in the Annual Report.

-Some will be all email (excepting reports) others will be all paper.
-Just a matter of capturing so that district archaeologist/TL has the right tool to communicate in the future.
+The Appendix captures that some consultations will be all email (excepting reports), while others will be all paper.
+This is captured so that the district archaeologist/Tribal Liaison has the right tool to communicate.